 Sponsor.
 Representative for Ohio's 11th congressional district.
 Democrat.

 Length: 5 pages

-This resolution was introduced on September 17, 2015, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 17, 2015, in a previous session of Congress, but it did not receive a vote.

 Sep 17, 2015